نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Purpose: It is common knowledge that the exchange rate is one of the most important macroeconomic variables whose changes strongly influence a country's balance of payments and international competitiveness.
+Purpose: It is commonly known that the exchange rate is one of the most important macroeconomic variables whose changes strongly influence a country's balance of payments and international competitiveness.
 Exchange rate fluctuations affect the production costs of companies whose products have an import component.
-The manufactring sector is also affected by the foreign exchange market and its fluctuations, as it interacts with the global economy through the export of products and the import of means of production.
-The economic policy maker should know how changes in the nominal exchange rate will affect prices at the sectoral level.
+The manufacturing sector is also affected by the foreign exchange market and its fluctuations, as it interacts with the global economy through the export of products and the import of means of production.
+Economic policy makers should know how changes in the nominal exchange rate will affect prices at the sectoral level.
 This paper aims to examine the impact of the exchange rate on manufacturing prices both at the general level and at the sub-sector level.

-Findings and Discussion: The results show that the price indices for imported and exported goods at the level of total manufacturing do not react in the same way to an exchange rate shock.
-The price index of imported goods (76.5 percent) and then exported goods (32.3 percent) show the highest increase in the first year compared to the other price indices.
-The effect of the exchange rate shock on the price index of manufactured goods in the first months is very similar to the effect of the price of imported goods and reaches its peak in the first year, but after that the effect of the exchange rate on the prices of manufactured goods gradually disappears by the end of the second year.
+Findings and discussion: The results show that the price indices for imported and exported goods at the level of total manufacturing do not react in the same way as an exchange rate shock.
+The price indices of imported goods (76.5 percent) and exported goods (32.3 percent) show the highest increase in the first year compared to the other price indices.
+The effect of the exchange rate shock on the price index of manufactured goods in the first months is very similar to the effect of the price of imported goods.
+It reaches its peak in the first year, but, after that, the effect of the exchange rate on the prices of manufactured goods gradually disappears by the end of the second year.
 This suggests that the impact of the exchange rate on domestic manufacturing prices is incomplete.
-The results also show that the "Manufacture of coke, refined petroleum products and nuclear fuel" and the "Manufacture of medical, precision and optical instruments and watches" and "Manufacture of radio, television and communication equipment" industries react most strongly to the shock.
-By contrast, the sectors showing the least reaction to the exchange rate shock are "Manufacture of textiles", "Tanning and dressing of leather, manufacture of luggage, handbags, saddlery, harness and footwear", "Manufacture of wearing apparel, dressing and dyeing of fur" and "Manufacture of tobacco products”.
+The results also show that the "manufacture of coke, refined petroleum products and nuclear fuel", "manufacture of medical, precision and optical instruments and watches", and "manufacture of radio, television and communication equipment" industries react most strongly to the shock.
+By contrast, the sectors showing the least reaction to the exchange rate shock are "manufacture of textiles", "tanning and dressing of leather, luggage, handbags, saddlery, harness and footwear", "manufacture of wearing apparel, dressing and dyeing of fur", and "manufacture of tobacco products”.

-Conclusions and Policy Implications: According to the results of the study, it is recommended that the policy of stabilizing the foreign exchange market be continued.
+Conclusions and policy implications: According to the results of the study, it is recommended that the policy of stabilizing the foreign exchange market be continued.
 This is because the increase in the exchange rate leads to an increase in production costs and affects various industries in the country.
-And finally, it increases the price of products.
-Therefore, the continued stabilization of the foreign exchange market will reduce the inflation rate in this direction.
+Finally, it increases the price of products.
+Therefore, the continued stabilization of the foreign exchange market will reduce the inflation rate.

 کلیدواژهها [English]